 To effectively localise ongoing corporate content objectives, linguistic project teams must have; references to guide on terminology consistency; explanation on unique expressive terms; and approved glossaries from previous translations in respective language pairs (if available).

-Only in this way you will get to engage confidently with the international marketplace, with messages that entice and inspire… in every languages!
+Only in this way will you get to bring your customer on a journey with your brand, with messages that entice and inspire in every language.

 By having your website in 11 languages, you can reach and be understood by 80% of the world's internet users and consumers.